Articles contain affiliate links. For more information on affiliate links, click here

 - An adaptive question algorithm – so it’s set up is like the NCLEX and not just a bunch of multiple-choice questions

-- Multiple practice attempts – you’ll want to re-test again after you think you’re ready
+- Multiple practice attempts – you’ll want to re-test again after you think you’re ready to double check

 - Rationales for the questions to review later